vonWolfehaus/cobu-landing/content/index.md

 	</header>
 	<div class="mdl-card mdl-cell mdl-cell--9-col-desktop mdl-cell--6-col-tablet mdl-cell--4-col-phone">
 		<div class="mdl-card__supporting-text">
-			<h4>What's a custom community?</h4>
+			<h4>What is collective building?</h4>
-			<p>A custom community (better known as a [_baugruppe_](https://www.theurbanist.org/2014/05/08/ready-set-build-collectively/) – German for "building group") is collectively-funded, community-based living where a group of like-minded people come together to design, build, and inhabit a condo-like building within a city.</p>
+			<p>Collective building is when a group of like-minded people come together to design, fund, build, and inhabit a multi-unit structure.
+Combined with a deep respect for privacy, no shared economy, and non-hierarchical governance, these intentional communities redefine our social context.</p>
 		</div>
 		<div class="mdl-card__actions">
 			<a href="process" class="mdl-button">Learn about the creation process</a>